by Erick Avila

 - Sodium plays an important role in maintaining extracellular fluid volume.

 The Daily Recommended Intake (DRI) levels for the key electrolytes are:

 - 4700 mg for potassium

 The Benefits of Electrolytes & Exercise

 During exercise, water and electrolytes are lost as a result of sweating.
 When exercise is high intensity and/or in a hot environment, sweat losses can be enough to impair performance.
 Higher intensity exercise and longer duration exercise are both associated with greater losses of electrolytes through sweat.
 [7,8]

 Sweat that is produced during exercise or heat exposure contains relatively high amounts of sodium and chloride.
 Complete restoration of fluid balance after exercise is an important part of recovery.
 Hydration recovery after exercise includes replacing lost fluids and some electrolytes.

 Electrolytes can be obtained from different food sources.
 Some common dietary sources of calcium include milk, yogurt, cheese, citrus fruit, leafy green vegetables and nuts.
 Dietary sources of magnesium include nuts, seeds, legumes, and green leafy vegetables.
 Potassium can be found in dietary sources like dairy products, tropical fruits, and potatoes.
 Common dietary sources of sodium include table salt, soy sauce, and seafood.

 Eating a well-balanced diet is an effective way to consume an adequate number of electrolytes daily.
 A popular strategy among athletes is to also include electrolyte-based drink mixes around the time of their workouts to avoid compromised performance.

-Add a scoop of XTEND to your routine and start out-recovering the competition. *
+Add a scoop of XTEND Original to your routine and start out-recovering the competition. *